AnimalDesign/thelia-piwik-analytics/README.md

 - Tracking Add to Cart & Items Added to the Cart
 - Tracking Product Page Views & Category Page Views

-Have a look at the [e-commerce analytics docs](http://piwik.org/docs/ecommerce-analytics) for more information.
+Have a look at the [Piwik e-commerce analytics docs](http://piwik.org/docs/ecommerce-analytics) for more information.

 Note that the cart and order tracking uses the [PHP Client for Piwik Analytics Tracking API](https://github.com/piwik/piwik-php-tracker) to communicate with
 Piwik.
+This events are still tracked, even if the Piwik JavaScript tracker is blocked by an ad or privacy blocker.

 ## Installation